While talking with a buddy of mine, it finally hit me. It was so obvious I couldn’t believe I hadn’t realized it before.

 The truth is, you can invest with little risk.
 Recognizing the issues millennials, among other consumers, have with investing, some forward-thinking individuals created applications, like a stock calculator, for simplifying the investing process.
 Now you can begin investing without risking a large portion of your monthly income, and continue to learn as you go.

 Here are the resources you can download now to begin investing and start creating a brighter future — or just to make a little extra cash.

 Acorns – Start with the change in your pocket.

 Acorns allows you to start investing with the change in your pocket and is a great choice for first-time investors.
-With the ability to invest small amounts, deposit or withdraw at no cost and a trusted portfolio theory, Acorns alleviates most fears associated with investing.
+With the ability to invest small amounts, deposit or withdraw at no cost and a trusted portfolio theory, the Acorns app alleviates most fears associated with investing.